10 Best Tools for the DevOps Pro

 Configuration Management and Orchestration Tools

 There is a long journey between when a developer edits code and when customers can enjoy the benefits of the work.
 Files must be copied, software built and tested, and runtime elements deployed to the end servers, whether they're bare-metal, in a cloud environment, or both.
-Numerous tools are available for automating this workflow.
+Numerous tools are available to automate this workflow.

 Here are some of the most important:

-Jenkins is a free, extensible, open-source, automation server that supports continuous deployment.
-Jenkins can integrate with the source-control system so that jobs can be triggered when source-code changes are detected.
+Jenkins is a free, extensible, open-source automation server that supports continuous deployment.
+Jenkins can integrate with the source-control system to trigger jobs when source-code changes are detected.
 Here's a full list of CI tools.

-Puppet is one of the longest standing configuration management tools and is known for its maturity and stability.
-It is available in a free, open-source version, or a paid enterprise version.
+Puppet is one of the longest-standing configuration management tools, known for its maturity and stability.
+It is available in a free, open-source version or a paid enterprise version.
 Which one might be right for you?
 Shawn Powers can help you decide.

 Chef is a configuration management and automation platform from Opscode, based on the paradigm of creating system-configuration "recipes" that can be grouped together into a "cookbook."
 It is available as a free, open-source version, or a paid enterprise version.